Mixture of Cognitive Reasoners: Modular Reasoning with Brain-Like Specialization

+Our design follows evidence that human cognition emerges from interacting, specialized brain networks.
+Cognitive neuroscience has mapped this modular organization by measuring how strongly different regions engage when people perform specific cognitive tasks \citep{Kanwisher2010}.
+We align \ourmodel{}'s architecture with four core cognitive networks as shown in Figure \ref{fig:main-figure}(a).
+We summarize the functions of these networks below and their relevance to our modeling approach.

-The \textit{Language} expert mirrors the human language network, which comprises a set of left-lateralized frontal and temporal regions that selectively respond to linguistic input over perceptually matched non-linguistic stimuli (i.e., nonwords; \citealp{Fedorenko2010NewMF, Lipkin2022}).
-These regions are highly specific to language, showing minimal activation during tasks such as arithmetic or music perception \citep{Fedorenko2012music, fedorenko2011functional}, and their disruption leads to selective language deficits without impairing general reasoning (e.g., aphasia; \citealp{Varley2005, Siegal2006}).
+\paragraph{The Language Network.} The \textit{Language} expert mirrors the human language network, which comprises a set of left-lateralized frontal and temporal regions that selectively respond to linguistic input over perceptually matched non-linguistic stimuli (e.g., lists of nonwords; \citealp{Fedorenko2010NewMF}).
+These regions are highly specific to language, showing minimal activation during tasks such as arithmetic or music perception \citep{Fedorenko2012music, fedorenko2011functional}, and their disruption can lead to selective language deficits (aphasia) without impairing general reasoning capabilities \citep{Varley2005}.

-\paragraph{The Multiple Demand Network.} The \textit{Logic} expert mirrors the Multiple Demand (MD) network, which spans bilateral regions and is activated across diverse cognitively-demanding tasks, with stronger responses for higher difficulty levels \citep{Duncan2000, Fedorenko2013, Shashidhara2020}.
-It underlies core executive functions such as attention and working memory, and correlates with fluid intelligence \citep{Woolgar2010, Assem2020}.
+\paragraph{The Multiple Demand Network.} The \textit{Logic} expert mirrors the Multiple Demand (MD) network, which spans bilateral regions and is activated across diverse cognitively demanding tasks such as difficult math problems, with stronger responses for higher difficulty levels \citep{Duncan2000, Fedorenko2013}.
+It correlates with fluid intelligence \citep{Woolgar2010}.

 \paragraph{The Theory of Mind Network.} The \textit{Social} expert mirrors the Theory of Mind (ToM) network, which is centered in the bilateral temporo-parietal junction and medial prefrontal cortex.
 This network supports reasoning about beliefs, intentions, and mental states \citep{Gallagher2000, Saxe2003, Saxe2006}.
-It is functionally dissociable from the language network and is robustly recruited across both verbal and non-verbal tasks involving perspective-taking.
-It contributes to processing indirect communication (e.g., sarcasm) and multi-agent perspectives \citep{KosterHale2013}.
+It is robustly recruited across both verbal and non-verbal tasks involving perspective-taking and indirect communication \citep{KosterHale2013}.